samtay/birdtalk/README.md

   - Can I use these to just host the static site?
 I guess if I want "fullstack" I need to run server as well...
   - Too bad bc supabase would be free, could just hit them instead of running my own server.
 - can i leverage supabase edge functions? they have to be typescript...

+### Realistically

+Just do $3/month for everything.
+Otherwise you just get demo (maybe you also get bird pack of the day).

 # template readme